Rösti (Swiss Potato Cake)

 Potted Trout

-Potted Trout Like this recipe?
-You’ll love my online British cooking class!
-Potting is an old English technique for preserving meat or seafood by storing it under a layer of fat, similar to French confit or rillettes.
-The food was traditionally cooked thoroughly to eliminate excess moisture then packed into a ceramic pot (this the […]
+Potted Trout Discover Scotland’s excellent smoked fish on my Scottish ‘Seafood & Spirits’ Tour!
+Potting is an old British technique for preserving meat or seafood by storing it under a layer of fat, similar to French confit or rillettes.
+The food was traditionally cooked thoroughly to eliminate excess moisture then packed into a ceramic pot […]

 Persian Omelet